TL;DR

 Methodology note

-All scenarios, companies, products, and supply chain structures in this experiment are entirely fictional and constructed for experimental purposes.
-No proprietary, confidential, or employer-owned data was used.
-This is an exploratory study — 5 runs per configuration.
-Results are directional.
-Hypotheses used directional language with no pre-specified effect size thresholds.
-The model-tier comparison reflects real-world deployment in a very simple manner: gpt-4.1-mini at temperature 0.4, 600 max tokens; o1 at API-fixed temperature, 16,000 max tokens.
+All scenarios, companies, products, and supply chain structures are fictional.
+No proprietary data was used.
+Exploratory study; 5 runs per configuration.
+Results are directional. gpt-4.1-mini at temperature 0.4, 600 max tokens. o1 at API-fixed temperature, 16,000 max tokens.